 And Where to Find Them

-This is a classic source book of WWII Pacific Wrecks.
-An famous book full of mystery, intriguing photographs, and all the lore and mystique of rusting Japanese and Allied aircraft in tropical jungles and abandoned airfields.
+This is the definative photographic collection of World War II Pacific aircraft wrecks.
+Every page is full of amazing photographs of Japanese and Allied aircraft in tropical jungles and abandoned airfields.
 It is arguably the first book published specifically on the topic of Pacific war wrecks.

 Previously, it was almost impossible to obtain, as it was originally published in 1979.
 Reprinted in 1986 and 1999.
 At one point, an antique book dealer on the internet was offering a first edition copy for over $200.
-So, perhaps, this book also has the distinction of being the most collectable on the topic!
+So, perhaps, this book also has the distinction of being the most collectible on the topic!

 Pacific Aircraft Wrecks begins with Darby's introduction titled "Aircraft Relics Today - Fact and Fiction" is as classic as texts get for the field of Pacific Wrecks.
 Although it was written in 1979, and sadly many of the wreck described have since been removed, destroyed, scrapped or have unknown fates, or are now the possession of unknown millionaires, it is still fun to read.

 The photographic survey is from 1973 - 1976, and many of the pictures are reproduced in color most wrecks are from Papua New Guinea, Irian Jaya or the Solomon Islands.
 The author chooses wisely to be vague about the locations of many of the wrecks, referring to most as B-17 in grassy swamp, or G4M in the Solomons.

 The book has wonderful images of the famous New Guinea B-17E 41-2446 aka "Swamp Ghost", that, sadly since was stripped of all the equipment that are shown in in the pictures, including its oxygen tanks, instruments, guns and ammunition.
 Or the Ki-61 Tony 640 that force landed completely intact.